-This applies, of course, to activities where the contaminants are known.
+This indubitably applies, to activities where the contaminants are known.
 If they are not known, the most serious risk classes are assumed: 3T and 2F.

 4.2 Managing the risks

 Effective measures or provisions must be put in place to prevent or limit negative effects.
 These measures could include: